IanF7/Pokemon-Inverse-Emerald/README.md

 2. Download an un-patched version of Pokemon Emerald.
 3. Use an app or website (https://www.marcrobledo.com/RomPatcher.js/) to patch the file.
 4. Make sure you have a Game Boy Advanced emulator downloaded and run the patched version.
+5. For any future updates, download the new patch and then patch it to the base Emerald ROM and your save data will carry over
-5. (Optional) The Inverse Type Chart is an excel sheet that has all of the new type matchups listed out, so download that if you want to.
+6. (Optional) The Inverse Type Chart is an Excel sheet that has all of the new type matchups listed out, so download that if you want to.

 Changes Made: